Corporate governance

 • Progressed comprehensive review of our entire ABC compliance framework, to deliver a single, integrated program for Woodside.

-During 2023, no violations of applicable anti-bribery and corruption laws were recorded in connection with our operations.
+During 2024, no material violations of applicable anti-bribery and corruption laws were recorded in connection with our operations.

 Tax transparency